salmjak/Pixelmon-3-Command-Blocks/README.md

 - minLvl: The lowest level of the pokemon in a players team.
 - maxLvl: The highest level of teh pokemon in a players team.

+How-to:
+- Use like any other score with commands block.
+E.g. '/tellraw @p[score_minLvl_min=10] ["Hello World"]' to send the message "Hello World" to the nearest player with a team in which the lowest level is greater or equal to 10.

 ![Screenshot](http://i.imgur.com/09mS8gG.png)